Shopify Vs. Wix: What Should You Choose For Your Online Business

 Wix

-Customizability and designs
+Customizability and design

 Shopify